The School Day

 15:15 - Children are walked down to the front playground with their class teacher and dismissed from there to a parent/carer on their pick-up list

 Children not collected from their classroom (Reception, Year 1 and Year 2) or from the playground (Years 3-6) will be taken to the Dining Hall.
 A parent/carer should go to the School Office to collect their child.
+Parents and carers should read our Late Collection of a Child Policy to know the procedure we follow for lateness.

 We have a range of after-school clubs on offer which are organised on a first come, first served basis - the details of our current after-school clubs can be viewed here.
 We also have wraparound care for those working parents/carers who are unable to collect their child at 3:15pm - the details of which can be viewed here.